 Source: Field research data (2024)

-The BOZ being a regulator of both financial and non-financial institutions publishes on a quarterly basis, financial statistics for all the financial institutions.
-The collected data from the BOZ’s official website was MFZL’s interest rates for first and third quarters for the years; 2020, 2021, and 2022.
-For the year 2023, the year early access to pension was effected, data for the first three quarters was collected.
+The BOZ being a regulator of both financial and non-financial institutions publishes on a quarterly basis financial statistics for all the financial institutions.
+The collected data from the BOZ’s official website was MFZL’s interest rates for the first and third quarters of 2020, 2021, and 2022.
+For 2023, the year early access to pension was effected, data was collected for the first three quarters.

 Research Questions